Features of Sikkimese Cuisine

-Some of the local cuisines which are prevalent in Sikkim can be mentioned as follows.
+Some of the local cuisines which are prevalent in Sikkim are as follows:

-Momo is a very popular Tibetan delicacy in Sikkim.
-Stuffing minced meat, vegetables or cheese in flour dough and then moulding them in the form of dumplings prepare it.
+Momo is a popular Tibetan delicacy adapted in Sikkim.
+Stuffing minced meat, vegetables or cheese in flour dough and then moulding them in the form of dumplings to prepare it.
 After that these are steamed for about half an hour in a three-tiered utensil that has bone or tomato soup in the lowest compartment.
 Steam from the boiling soup rises through the perforations in the containers above and cooks the dumplings.
 Momos are taken along with soup and home made chilly sauce.
-Eight momos which constitute one double are quite filling.
 It is available in most of the local restaurants as well.
-Now a day momos are very popular among the youngsters.
-And this is because of the fact that these are oil free diet and thus prevents to grow fat.

 It is noodle soup with vegetables.
 Thukpa is readily available in most of the local restaurants.

 This Nepali cuisine is prepared by grinding a mixture of rice and water into a paste.
 The paste is then poured into hot oil and deep fried.
 It is normally eaten with potato curry.
-This dish is normally not available in restaurants.
-But this is widely prepared during parties.
+This dish is not commonly available in restaurants, but is widely prepared during parties and special occasions.

 Niguru with Churpi

-Gundruk are leaves of the mustard oil plant that have been allowed to decay for some days and then dried in the sun.
+Gundruk is leaves of the mustard plant that have been allowed to decay for some days and then dried in the sun.
 These dried leaves are then cooked along with onions and tomatoes and thus forms a tasty dish.